sanlocoz/structural-modeling/README.md

 - Typical dead load
 - Typical live load

-CSI ETABS front end accessing with Python programming language </br>
-Reducing modeling time from 1 hour to 5 minutes, the input data is in spreadsheet

 ## Future work suggestions
 Structural optimization by trial and error often results in unsystematic set of solutions.
 Therefore I suggest to use machine learning optimization such as genetic algorithm (part of evolutionary algorithm) for future works.